 ‘Sixty-nine now!’
 Both men jumped at King pushing their aching shoulders into him and flipping him into the pig pen.

 ‘I’LL KILL YOU!’
 King screamed.
 But it was too late.
 The huge male that tried to eat Ben was first.
 He nipped off King’s nose pulling most of the skin off his face with it.
 King screamed, gurgled and tried to stand up.
 His family rushed to the fence but no-one would go in, they just stared.
 Only mother screamed.
 Each pig came away with a bite, King was so huge they would feast on his bones for days.

 Ben and Bill ran in the direction King had started to take.
 Winding tunnels led the hysterical men out to fresh air.
 They held hands, terrified of losing each other, only stopping when they were well away from the hill.
 They were amazed they were alive.
 Finding the path was a priority and they followed it at a trot, adrenaline giving them stamina.
 Finally they could see the end of the trail, a few huts and cars beckoned to them.

 They ran screaming into the clearing scaring everyone.
 Within an hour they had eaten, drank, cleaned up and were waiting for the police.
 Both men were in shock but managed to give them a clear description of what had happened.
 They could see their disbelief but knew that if they could find the hill, the evidence would support their story.

 Exhausted but determined not to let Rob’s body be used for fodder and to bring these animals to justice, they led the group.
 Police and the men were crammed onto several quad bikes.
 After several false turns they spotted the hill, found the cave and the tunnel that led through it.

 The “Pig Clan” as the papers would call them never resisted.
-They were shocked that the men had broken their Bible sworn promise not to return.
+They were shocked that the men had broken their Bible sworn promise not to return or tell.

 The Pig Clan had been catching hikers and feeding them to their pigs for years, not even bones remained.